-The village shall pay the employees single medical insurance coverage provided the employee provided the employee is not eligible for coverage from other sources as per the following schedule upon retirement until said employee is eligible for Medicare Benefits.
-If the employee is eligible for coverage from other sources the Village will pay that amount provided it does not exceed the amount the village regularly pays for single member premium coverage.
-If the other premium contribution exceeds the cost of the village contribution the employee will be eligible to remain on the Village plan.
-To be eligible for this benefit, the employee shall be at least fifty-five (55) years of age and has been an employee of the Village of Chatham for a minimum often (10) years.
-10 years employment - 25%, 15 years employment - 50%, 20 years employment - 100%
+The Village shall pay the employees single medical insurance coverage provided the employee is not eligible for coverage from other sources as per the following schedule upon retirement until said employee is eligible for Medicare Benefits.
+If the employee is eligible for coverage from other sources the Village will pay that amount provided it does not exceed the amount the Village regularly pays for single member premium coverage.
+If the other premium contribution exceeds the cost of the Village contribution the employee will be eligible to remain on the Village plan.
+To be eligible for this benefit, the employee shall be at least fifty-five (55) years of age and has been an employee of the Village of Chatham for a minimum of ten (10) years.
+10 years employment - 25%, 15 years employment - 50%, 20 years employment - 100%.

 Section 2.
 Pensions - Employer shall continue to contribute on behalf of the employees to the Illinois Municipal Retirement Fund in the amount the Employer is required to contribute by State Statute.
-Should the IMRF be amended by the State Legislature to provide for early retirement program it shall be made available to employees.

-ARTICLE XVII GENERAL PROVISIONS
+ARTICLE XVII - GENERAL PROVISIONS